Romania RO e-Factura Requirements: 2026 Guide

 This recipient-side discipline matters because the finance risk does not stop once the supplier says the invoice was sent.
 If the invoice reaches AP with the wrong status, wrong buyer classification, or wrong structured data, the problem becomes a posting and tax-control issue for the recipient as well.
 In practice, teams often need a control point between "invoice received" and "invoice ready for processing."

 If you want one operating principle to apply across all of this, use this one: do not let invoice processing start before the RO e-Factura status and the structured invoice content have been checked.
 That single control prevents a large share of downstream reconciliation, VAT, and audit problems.
-Teams comparing portal-heavy VAT controls across Eastern Europe can also use this Belarus ESChF workflow guide for portal records, source documents, and VAT deduction checks to see how another regime keeps the tax-platform record aligned with the underlying invoice package.
+For a comparison of how another portal-heavy VAT regime handles the same challenge, see the Belarus ESChF workflow guide.

 A Practical 2026 RO e-Factura Compliance Checklist